nconklindev/wfm-geo-toolkit/README.md

 A registered user can get their bearings by going to the `/welcome` page.
 Also, any page that requires authentication will have a sidebar for easy navigation.

-## Can I help? 🤝
+## How do I submit an Issue? 📄

-Sure!
-Follow the guidelines for the corresponding thing you want to help with.
+Depending on what you want to submit an issue for, we have two different forms for each thing we support.

+NOTE: We do not accept security issues at this time.
+These are managed by external reporting tools and our own analysis.

 ### Bugs 🐛

 You can submit a bug over on the [Issues](https://github.com/nconklindev/wfm-geo-toolkit/issues) page.
 Click the "New issue" button at the top and select "Bug Report."
 Fill out the required fields and submit the issue.

 I do not guarantee any sort of response time with bug reports.

 ### Features ✨

 You can submit a Feature Request using the provided [form](https://github.com/nconklindev/wfm-geo-toolkit/issues/new?template=feature_request.yml).

+## Contributing 🤝

-If you want to work on a suggested feature, please see the [contribution guidelines](/.github/CONTRIBUTING.md).
+To work on this project, please follow the [contribution guidelines](/.github/CONTRIBUTING.md).

+Once you are sure of the guidelines, review the [wiki](https://github.com/nconklindev/wfm-geo-toolkit/wiki/Contributing) page on how to set up the environment and application.
+I know it looks like a lot, but there's not much to it.

+Please feel free to ask any questions in the [discussion boards](https://github.com/nconklindev/wfm-geo-toolkit/discussions/categories/contributing) if you are stuck.

+Also, check out the [resources](https://github.com/nconklindev/wfm-geo-toolkit/wiki/Resources) Wiki page for more information on the framework, programming language, libraries, and more, used in this project.

 ## Contributors